desyops/puppet-afs/README.md

 Name of the KRB5 package.
 Defaults to 'openafs-krb5' for Scientific Linux and Debian/Ubuntu.
 On Debian/Ubuntu installes additionally 'libpam-afs-session' for PAM support.

 ##### `service_name`
 Service name for the OpenAFS client daemon.
-Defaults to 'afs' for Scientific Liunux and 'openafs-client' for Debian/Ubuntu.
+Defaults to 'afs' for Scientific Linux and 'openafs-client' for Debian/Ubuntu.

 ##### `service_status`
 Service status available for the OpenAFS client daemon.
 Defaults to 'true' for Scientific Linux and 'false' for Debian/Ubuntu.